Safe and Responsible Business

 We are committed to respecting and upholding the human rights of our people, and those who may be impacted by our operations and business activities.
 The mining and metals industry faces increased scrutiny over its human rights obligations and approaches, and Orica is working to meet stakeholder expectations and support the industry to raise human rights protections and processes.

-Our approach to respecting human rights is guided by internationally recognised standards such as the UN Declaration of Human Rights, the UN Guiding Principles on Business and Human Rights, and the International Labour Organisation’s (ILO) Declaration on Fundamental Principles and Rights at work.
-Our approach is embedded within our Charter, our Code of Business Conduct, risk management approach and organisational policies.
+Our approach to respecting human rights is guided by internationally recognised standards such as the United Nations Universal Declaration of Human Rights and Guiding Principles on Business and Human Rights, and the International Labour Organization’s (ILO) Declaration on Fundamental Principles and Rights at Work.
+Our approach is embedded within our Charter, our Code of Business Conduct, our approach to risk management approach our organisational policies.

-Protecting cultural heritage and enhancing engagement with First Nations people
+Protecting cultural heritage and engagement with First Nations People

-Our operations have the potential to impact First Nations Peoples and areas of significant cultural heritage.
-We continue to work collaboratively with our customers to protect cultural heritage in Australia and internationally and empower our employees to stop work at mine sites if they have concerns around the risk of cultural heritage impact.
-There is much to learn and improve and this a growing area of focus for Orica.
+Our operations have the potential to impact First Nations People and areas of significant cultural heritage.
+We continue to work collaboratively with our customers to protect cultural heritage in Australia and internationally, and empower our employees to stop work if there is any concern about a risk to cultural heritage.
+We are continuing to learn and improve in this important area of focus.

 We have a responsibility to understand and address modern slavery risks in our supply chain as well as our operations.

 Orica is dedicated to upholding human rights across our operations and supply chains.
 We seek to constantly improve our approach to managing human rights risks, including modern slavery.
-As a leader in our industry, we take responsibility for mitigating these risks and we are using our global influence to promote human rights throughout our entire value chain and the broader industry.
+As a leader in our industry, we acknowledge our role and use our international presence to advocate for human rights throughout our network and the wider sector.